ostafen/clover/README.md

 # Contributing

-CloverDB is still under development.
+CloverDB is actively developed.
 Any contribution, in the form of a suggestion, bug report or pull request, is well accepted :blush: